amanzi/amanzi/doc/user_guide/viz/paraview.rst

    After selecting file to open, click the Apply button in the Properties Window.

 ParaView no longer treats sequentially named xmf files as single database.
-To view multiple time steps or create animations, open the <basename>.VisIt.xmf file.
+To view multiple timesteps or create animations, open the <basename>.VisIt.xmf file.
 The collection file `*`.VisIt.xmf links to all of the individual timestep files `*`.h5.#.xmf.
 The # indicates the sequential ordering of the timestep files.
 The individual timestep files are snippets of Xdmf rather than complete Xdmf files; therefore, ParaView does not automatically identify the file format.
 When opening an individual timestep file, the user will be presented with a list of file formats, select Xdmf and ParaView will continue with reading the file.

 Close file
 ++++++++++